 When you and your co-parent work together to accomplish a shared goal or task, your family is better off both in the long term and short term.
 How can you all begin to work together with sharing child custody during this pandemic if that had not been your strong suit before the beginning of this year?
 That is what I would like to discuss with you all today.
 If you need advice or perspective on How to improve your ability to share child custody with your co-parent during this pandemic, then look no further than this blog post.

-Open the lines of communication and everything else will fall into place
+Open the lines of communication, and everything else will fall into place

-Add to that a global pandemic in all the stresses that the shutdowns, stayed home orders in general fears of getting ill add to that and you have a potentially combustible situation.
-While it would be easy to rationalize your circumstances in an attempt to avoid having difficult conversations, I would recommend that if you need to address a particular topic with your Co-parent that you should do so now rather than waiting.
-Trying to save your or someone else's feelings from hurt or avoiding a difficult topic altogether may feel good in the short term but in the long term it will not provide you any benefit at all.
+Add to that a global pandemic in all the stresses that the shutdowns, stayed home orders in general fears of getting ill add to that, and you have a potentially explosive situation.
+While it would be easy to rationalize your circumstances to avoid having difficult conversations, I would recommend that if you need to address a particular topic with your Co-parent, you should do so now rather than waiting.
+Trying to save your or someone else's feelings from hurt or avoiding a complicated issue altogether may feel good in the short term, but it will not provide you any benefit at all in a long time.

 Sharing the rights associated with medical and educational decisions with a co-parent

 The last topic I would like to discuss regarding sharing child custody during the coronavirus is educational and medical decisions.
 Within your family court orders, there is a section dealing with conservatorships rights that you and your co-parent share with your child.
 If you have not done so in the past few years or months, I recommend reviewing those sections.
 You will be able to check what your responsibilities are about decision-making for your child and what circumstances call for you and your co-parent to make decisions together regarding your child's well-being.